facebook/lexical/docs/design.md

     });
   }

-  // We want to listen for when Outline gets an root element editor.addListener('root', (
+  // We want to listen for when Outline gets a root element editor.addListener('root', (
     rootElement: null | HTMLElement
     prevRootElement, null | HTMLElement,